Chords + Lyrics | Man On The Moon

 | Em |

-R.E.M.‘s Man On The Moon is an excellent example of how a typical guitarist comes up with a riff – by moving a shape and discovering what it sounds like!
+Man On The Moon is a perfect example of how a guitarist discovers a riff by moving chord shapes.

-The bridge maintains a similar style of strumming, the chords are II – I on repeat, then IV – V, just like the verse, but without the crazy extensions, like this:
+The bridge follows a simple II – I progression, then IV – V, like this:

 | G Am | C G/B | Am | Am |